DarKFeneR996/DCSWaypointEditor/documentation/CF_Integration.md

 where,

-- {ships} specifies ship(s), either by flight name or callsign, and must match a flight from a CF DMPI waypoint at the same geographic location as the DMPI reference point
+- {ships} specifies ship(s), either by flight name or callsign, and must match a flight from a CF DMPI waypoint at the same geographic location as the DMPI reference point.
-- {station} is an optional station number (ignored if {ships} is a flight name), valid values are 8, 7, 3, or 2 with 8 being assumed if the station is not specified
+- {station} is an optional station number (ignored if {ships} is a flight name), valid values are 8, 7, 3, or 2 with 8 being assumed if the station is not specified.

 When specifying {ships}, DCSWE allows the use of “*” to prefix match on the name to cut down on typing.
 Some examples of {ships} include,

-- “Enfield1” refers to all ships in the Enfield1 flight
+- “Enfield1” refers to all ships in the Enfield1 flight.
-- “Enfield1-4” refers to ship 4 in Enfield1 flight
-- “En*2” refers to all ships in any flight #2 with a name beginning with “En” (e.g., Enron2-3, Enfield2-3)
+- “En*2” refers to all ships in any #2 flight with a name beginning with “En” (e.g., Enron2-3, Enfield2-2), this will not match a callsign like “Enfield12-1”.
+- "En*" refers to all ships in any flight with a name beginning with “En” (e.g., Enfiled1-1, Enfield2-3).
+- “Enfield1-4” refers to ship 4 in the Enfield1 flight.
-- “En*2-3” refers to ship 3 in any flight #2 with a name beginning with “En” (e.g., Enron2-3, Enfield2-3)
+- “En*2-3” refers to ship 3 in any #2 flight with a name beginning with “En” (e.g., Enron2-3, Enfield2-3), this will not match a callsign like “Enfield12-1”.

 With the candidate CF DMPI waypoints and the CF DMPI reference points with appropriate information in the name DCSWE can build the set of MSN waypoints for a callsign.
 First,